open/close all folders

 - Missing Mom: His parents were divorced when he was younger, and his father had custody.

-- Nice to the Waiter: One of the reasons Shawn gets away with so much shenanigans is that he often befriends people in the lower echelons of whatever organization he's looking into.
+- Nice to the Waiter: One of the reasons Shawn gets away with so many shenanigans is his tendency to befriend people in the lower echelons of whatever organization he's looking into.

 - The Nick Namer: Once per episode Gus is saddled with a ridiculous nickname by Shawn.
 Jules and Lassie are nicknames Shawn actually gives and sticks with.